Author – Likhitha Krishnan

 - 15 drops lemon or wild orange essential oil

-Combine the above ingredients in a bottle and spray to affected areas.
+Combine the above ingredients in a bottle and spray on affected areas.
 This can be used over three months when stored in a refrigerator.

 Dust mites are microscopic, thus cannot be seen with human eyes.
 They have a wide presence ranging from our clothing, beds, furniture, bookshelves to stuffed animals.
 Asthma or allergic patients have a tough time fighting them.
 Implement these to hold off dust mites:

-- Wash bedding with detergent at high temp (55 Celsius or more).
+- Wash bedding with detergent at high temp (55 degrees Celsius or more).

 - Do not keep stuffed items, rugs, books and laundry in the bedroom.
 Also, dust and clean stuffed toys often.